Authentication in Nuxt app Part 2 Last update

 })

-You will send generated tokens nested in urls to the users but don't use SMPT config of your email.
-The better way is to go for professional email delivery services like SendGrid or MailGun.
-They both provide convenient API's and reasonable prices.
-SandGrid is totally free up to 100 emails per day (forever!)
-That's why I will continue this post based on it as it should be enough for testing purposes and even for many production web apps as well.
+Instead of using your email's SMTP configuration, opt for professional email delivery services like SendGrid or MailGun, which offer convenient APIs and reasonable prices.
+SendGrid is entirely free for up to 100 emails per day.
+Therefore, I will continue this post based on it, as it should suffice for testing purposes and even many production web apps.

-The registration process is easy after setting up your account and creating a single sender
+After setting up your account and creating a single sender in SendGrid:

-Then follow the steps for Node.js environment in the API web integration guide (Email API tab).
-Don't accept verification yet when asked.
-First check if it works in your app!
+- Follow the steps for a Node.js environment in the API web integration guide (Email API tab).

-Create a new controller for managing emails sending process.
+Create a new controller for managing the email sending process.

 //api/controllers/mailer.controller.js